Road trip Atlantic Road (Atlanterhavsvegen) in Norway 🇳🇴

 Route and highlights of the road trip Atlantic Road

 The road trip Atlantic Road, Atlanterhavsvegen in Norwegian, is one of the most beautiful routes in Norway and the world.
-The route from Kårvåg to Bud is 36 kilometers long and passes over 8 bridges.
-The bridges are the best known of the route, which is why many people think that the road is only 8.3 kilometers long.
-However, only the part with the many bridges is 8.3 kilometers long, the entire Atlantic Road is 36 kilometers long.
+The route from Kårvåg to Bud is 22 miles (36 kilometers) long and passes over 8 bridges.
+The bridges are the best known of the route, which is why many people think that the road is only 5 miles (8.3 kilometers) long.
+However, only the part with the many bridges is 5 miles (8.3 kilometers) long, the entire Atlantic Road is 22 miles (36 kilometers) long.

 Not only the road itself is beautiful and takes you along the coastline at the Norwegian Sea, there are also various places of interest along the route.